mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 Job with id 42 not found
 ```

 So far, so good.
 As we might notice, the `printSalary` method has no context defined.
-In fact, the `fold` function "consumes" the context, creating a concrete instance of a `Raise<E>` type and executing the `block` lambda in the context of that instance.
+In fact, **the `fold` function "consumes" the context**, creating a concrete instance of a `Raise<E>` type and executing the `block` lambda in the context of that instance.
 Let's look at the implementation of the `fold` function for a moment:

 ```kotlin
 // Arrow Kt Library